david-a/echoes/Resources.md

 - Some have achieved self-awareness and independence
 - Divided between loyal servants and rebellious free thinkers

 **Role in Story:** Some serve the Enosh willingly, while others have joined the resistance.
 They provide technical support and access to the Enosh's systems.
-Ash has a special connection to them due to his past role in their creation.
+Inbar has a special connection to them due to his past role in their creation.

 **Musical Style:** Industrial, mechanical, with electronic beats and synthetic sounds.
 Their music reflects their technological nature and logical thinking.